xit-vcs/haxy/README.md

 ## Why not Radicle?

-The main difference between Haxy's design and [Radicle](https://radicle.dev/) is that Haxy is not peer-to-peer.
-While a p2p architecture can be useful in free speech contexts, it can lead to a significant amount of complexity and make it more difficult to have a consistently good experience.
+The main difference between Haxy and [Radicle](https://radicle.dev/) is that Haxy is not peer-to-peer.
+I believe p2p architectures lead to a significant amount of complexity and make it difficult to have a consistently good experience.
 Haxy is *federated* in the sense that anyone can run a Haxy instance, and your projects can be easily moved between them.
-I believe that is pragmatically the kind of decentralization that people want, and it significantly simplifies the implementation.
+I believe that is pragmatically the kind of decentralization that people want, and it dramatically simplifies the implementation.
+See my [video on decentralized p2p](https://www.youtube.com/watch?v=P0yxbttcmzw) for an elaboration of this.

 ## How to fire this puppy up and get 'er done